Welcome to the Directory - Chrystal O'Brien | Makeup Artist

 What can people expect when they come for a trial with you?

 My trials are normally an hour long.
-I take the time to get to know your skin type and makeup routine, and then move on to finding out about your wedding.
+I take the time to get to know your skin type and makeup routine, and then move on to find out about your wedding.
 Things like the theme, colour scheme and flowers help give me a good idea about the colours I’ll bring into somebody’s look.
 Often clients will bring photos, but it’s important to remember that what looks natural in a photo, will probably have more coverage in real life.

 What do you see trending this season?